Miller Lab logo

 SEQUENCING SERVICES

 The Miller Lab operates the University of Washington Nanopore Sequencing Core, which provides long-read sequencing on the Oxford Nanopore Technologies (ONT) platform to researchers at UW, SCH, SCRI, FHCC, external institutions, and private companies.
 Services include whole-genome sequencing, RNA sequencing, variant calling and phasing, and methylation calling.
-If you are interested in long-read sequencing services, please visit the UW Nanopore Sequencing Core site or email us for more information about options and costs.
+If you are interested in long-read sequencing services, please visit the UW Nanopore Sequencing Core site for more information about sample preparation, options, and costs.

 Typewriter